Saibato/lightning/doc/lightningd-config.5.md

     and this will be used to configure a Tor hidden service for port 9735.
 The Tor hidden service will be configured to point to the first IPv4 or IPv6 address we bind to.

+    If the argument begins with 'statictor:' then it is followed by the IPv4 or IPv6 address of the Tor control port (default port 9051), and this will be used to configure a static Tor hidden service for port 9735.
+The Tor hidden service will be configured to point to the first IPv4 or IPv6 address we bind to and is by default unique to your nodes id.
+You can add the text ':torblob:' followed by up to 64 Bytes of text to generate from this text a v3 onion service address unique to the first 32 bytes of this text.
+The later 32 bytes will deteremine mainly your Tor onions inner secret but will not change the text of the base32 encoded tor address.
+    Those remaining 32 bytes should and can be randomly selected. at startup.
+The text of the onion address is detremined by the firt 32 bytes of the blob.

     This option can be used multiple times to add more addresses, and its use disables autolisten.
 If necessary, and 'always-use-proxy'